Here's how much USPS rates will increase increase in January 2026.

 - Media Mail

-Presort & commercial rates that changed:
+Presort & commercial rate changes:

-USPS Ground Advantage - Retail:
+USPS Ground Advantage Parcels - Retail:

 How to calculate volume